-When I first saw the title of the recent viral post Excuse me while I lather my kids in this toxic death cream, I expected a post in the tone of eye-roll, dismissing and even ridiculing the hippies and the dippies (like me and heck, maybe like you) who are doing their best to use safe sunscreen, or more importantly, to:
+When I first saw the title of the recent viral post Excuse me while I lather my kids in this toxic death cream, I expected a post in the tone of eye-roll, dismissing and even ridiculing the hippies and the dippies (like me) who are doing their best to use safe sunscreen, or more importantly, to:

 - do the right thing with the information they have

 - not blindly trust any old product that calls itself “safe”